Kenneth732/Weather-Application/README.md

 - Ensure that you have the json data as below:

 # Technology used
-I have used HTML5, CSS3, JavaScript and node for this application
+I have used HTML5, CSS3, JavaScript and node for this application .
-- After everything is installed, run the command `json-server -w db.json` while in the project directory / folder.
 - Open the `index.html` file in the browser, and start interacting with the application

 ## How to use the application